How to Become a Medical Examiner Nurse Investigator

 Step 3: Build Related Experience

-- Consider voluntary certification.
 There are several national organizations for forensic nurses, and some of these organizations offer certification programs.
 For example, the American Board of Medicolegal Death Investigators (ABMDI) provides certification to professionals who possess knowledge and training in the field of death and scene investigations.
-Individuals who earn ABMDI certification prove that they understand the National Institute of Justice's standards for death investigations.
+Individuals who earn ABMDI certification prove that they understand the National Institute of Justice's standards for death investigations, qualifying them for a greater number of jobs and opportunities for advancement.